History of AEK Athens F.C.: 1981–82 season

-1982–83 season, part I
+1982–83 season

 In the summer of 1982, Zafiropoulos stepped out of the presidency, which was handed over to the shipowner Michalis Arkadis.
 Takis Nikoloudis returned to AEK and transfers of Christos Arvanitis and Angel Kolev took place.
-Hristo Bonev, Petros Karavitis and Giannis Mousouris and left the club, while Nikos Christidis and Lakis Nikolaou retired.
+Hristo Bonev, Petros Karavitis and Giannis Mousouris left the club, while Nikos Christidis and Lakis Nikolaou retired.
 AEK competed in the UEFA Cup, where they played against Köln in the first round and were eliminated with two defeats.
-As season progressed, the relations of Čajkovski with some players and the management, caused controversy his face and after some bad results, he was fired.
+As the season progressed, Čajkovski's strained relations with some players and the administration caused controversy and after a series of poor results, he was dismissed.
+After a brief spell with Kostas Nestoridis in charge, Helmut Senekowitsch was appointed.
+The team finished third in the league.
+AEK ended the season by winning the Cup, by defeating PAOK by 2–0 at the Olympic Stadium in the final that was marked by crowd incidents.